-What sort of advice can I expect from a career coach?
+What sort of advice can I expect from career coaching?

-Life coaches who deal specifically with career change advice are experts in listening to and breaking down your current situation and feelings about your job.
+Career coaches are experts in listening to and breaking down your current situation and feelings about your job.
 You may not realise it, but this can be extremely hard to do by yourself.
 Even with advice from friends and family, you may struggle to identify the right choices without some professional help.

-The advice you receive from your chosen career coach will depend very much on your situation and feelings.
-Being stuck in a rut at work can make it hard to identify the reasons behind your desire for change.
-Your career coach will help you breakdown your feelings about not just your work, but your life as well, as this may well be influencing your current mood without you realising it.
-It may turn out that a career change is not what would truly make you happy, but that a change of job, living arrangements, location, position or any number of other things would get your happiness back on track.
+The career advice you receive from a career coaching session will depend on your situation, feelings, wants and needs.
+Your coach will help you breakdown your feelings about not just your work, but your life as well, as this may well be influencing your current mood without you realising it.
+It may turn out that a career change is not what would truly make you happy.
+Instead, changing your living arrangements, location, position or any number of other things could get your happiness back on track.

-When you discover the job that does encompass your key values, work will then become enjoyable rather than something you dread doing.
-Everyone has the opportunity to choose their own career path and to change it if their current one is not fulfilling them.
-Only you can decide to stay in a job that makes you miserable, and only you have the power to seek out one that will make your days far more meaningful and pleasurable.
+When you discover a job that does encompass these, work will then become enjoyable rather than something you dread doing.
+Everyone has the opportunity to choose their occupation and to change it if their current one is not fulfilling them.
+Only you can decide to stay in a job that makes you miserable.
+Only you have the power to seek out one that will make your days far more meaningful and pleasurable.

 How could a career coach help me?

 - Working out what would make you truly happy.

 - Looking into issues that could be having an impact on your work life.